 YIVO Institute for Jewish Research is an organization dedicated to studying and preserving the history, society and culture of Ashkenazic Jewry.
 YIVO is the recognized leader in the study of the Yiddish language.
 They have a page of the alef-beyz with transliteration (Romanization) and pronunciation guides and an extensive list of Yiddish links.

 Dr. Rafael Finkel, a computer science professor at the University of Kentucky, has a marvelous Yiddish typewriter online.
 Type a word in transliteration (Roman letters, according to YIVO rules of transliteration), and it will show you what it looks like in Yiddish letters.
+It's quite dated but it gets the job done.
 He also maintains a Yiddish song list and a number of Yiddish texts, as well as an extensive list of Yiddish links.
 See his index.

 Tales of Mendele the Book Peddler (Paperback): Two stories by the first great Yiddish writer, Mendele Moykher Sforim, including his masterpiece, Benjamin the Third, with a lengthy scholarly introduction discussing the author and the time and place where he lived and wrote.
 Translated into English.

 In my Father's Court (Paperback): Autobiographical short stories by Isaac Bashevis Singer, the Nobel Prize winning Yiddish writer.
 These stories tell of his childhood in a Polish community with his father, a Chasidic rabbi, and his very wise, common-sense mother.
 Translated into English.